The best ways to clean a bong or a pipe

 Cons: These chemicals don’t smell too great, dry out your skin and can damage other household surfaces or certain materials like polycarbonate.
 Anything containing acetone will ruin a good manicure.
 Use it outdoors or in a well-ventilated area.
 Don't let it get on your skin.
 Most of them tell you to put your pipe in a bag and shake.
 So be careful with big pieces.

-If you have a thick glass pipe, then it can probably withstand having searing hot water poured into it.
+If you have a thick glass pipe that is five-millimeters or denser then it can probably withstand having hot water poured into it.
 This liquifies all the goo inside and runs out as the water passes through it.
+You can get out clogs of resin and buildup on the walls this way but it can take several applications.
+If your bong or pipe has signs of only moderate use then this may work.

 Pros: Simple yet effective.
 Boiling works excellent on lightly used pipes, accessories, and especially recyclers.